Skip to main content

 Create an Install

-Navigate to the Installs tab in the Nuon dashboard, and click on the “Create Install” button, and select the app you want to install.
-This will kick off a provision workflow.
-The stack will be generated, and a Quick-Create URL and CLI commands will be provided for it.
-These will have the install ID and other settings already interpolated, and can be shared with your customer.
+Navigate to the Installs tab in the Nuon dashboard, click “Create Install”, and select the app you want to install.
+This kicks off a provision workflow.
+Both the CloudFormation stack and the Terraform tfvars are generated with the install ID, region, and other settings already interpolated.
+The provision workflow’s “await install stack” step exposes both via tabs (“CloudFormation” and “Terraform”), which can be shared with your customer.

 Install the Stack